“With a narrow view of success, musicians unconsciously limit their career options.”

 To assemble such portfolio careers, though, performers require diverse skills, few of which are covered in traditional music curricula.

-You might not find all nine to your taste, but by becoming skilled with a number of them and perhaps with others not listed here, you’ll be equipped to thrive in today’s scene and to adapt as the future unfolds.
+You might not find all nine to your taste, but by becoming skilled with a number of them, and perhaps with others not listed here, you’ll be equipped to thrive in today’s scene and to adapt as the future unfolds.

 Learn how to organize, present, and fund your own concerts.

-- To understand the inner workings of the concert biz, you might volunteer a few hours each month for a presenting organization and then ask a mentor to help you construct a mock tour.
+- To understand the inner workings of the concert biz, you might volunteer a few hours each month for a presenting organization and then ask a mentor to help you construct a simulated tour.

 Become knowledgeable about teaching students of diverse ages in various professional settings.